emberjs/ember.js/STYLEGUIDE.md

 ## Variables

-+ Put all non assigning declarations on one line.
++ Put all non-assigning declarations on one line.

 ```javascript
 var a, b;